 M-Pesa Success Factors And What It Can Mean For UK’s Request To Pay

-In this article I wanted to look at the success factors in growing a two-sided market and use M-Pesa as a reference for the UK’s Request to Pay (RtP) ecosystem.
-The link may not be obvious but whilst the technology is different the fundamentals are very similar; just as the M-Pesa platform requires a scaled agent network and a customer network the Request to Pay system also requires a scaled biller network and a payer network.
-Both services are also explicitly designed to serve the financially vulnerable but as seen with the M-Pesa network they can have mass-market appeal and adoption.
+In this article, we’re looking at the success factors in growing a two-sided market, using M-Pesa as a reference for the UK’s Request to Pay ecosystem.
+The link may not be obvious, but whilst the technology is different, the fundamentals are very similar; just as the M-Pesa platform requires a scaled agent network and a customer network, the Request to Pay system also requires a scaled biller network and a payer network.
+Both services are also explicitly designed to serve the financially vulnerable, but as seen with the M-Pesa network, they can have mass-market appeal and adoption.